gneb000/epc/README.md

-# EPC (Epub page counter)
+# epc

-Counts the pages in an epub file (based on 2000 chars per page).
-If a directory path is provided, recursively counts the pages in all the epub files within that directory.
+epub page counter: counts the pages in epub file (based on 2000 chars per page).